The Importance of Succession Management for Future Business Performance

 There are a few parts to this.
 You’ll want to formally identify:

-2. Other promising employees who are not quite ready to enter the pipeline (your talent pool).
+- Other promising employees who are not quite ready to enter the pipeline (your talent pool).

-That’s to say, remember the organisational strategy at the root of succession management.
-The Josh Bersin Company call it growth in the flow of work—an L&D approach that encapsulates developing leadership skills, fostering a learning culture, utilising technology and, you guessed it, empowering career growth.
+As the bridge for capability gaps, consider leadership development in the context it will be applied.
+On-the-job training should be central to training future company leaders or experts.
+Research shows experience is the key driver of earnings growth for employees and talent growth for organizations, so remember the organizational strategy at the root of succession management.
+The Josh Bersin Company calls it growth in the flow of work—an L&D approach that encapsulates developing leadership skills, fostering a learning culture, utilizing technology and, you guessed it, empowering career growth.

 Revisit and review